shacharm2/CarND-LaneLines-P1/README.md

      Finally Evaluate and estimate Left & Right lanes.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by spliting to a positive & negative lines (all inliers, post outlier filtering) and extrapolating from the bottom of the image up to the highest point detected.
-The width is constant, after evaluating the width as the std of the (rotated) points has yielded "jumpy" results.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by spliting to a positive & negative angle lines (of which all are inliers, post outlier filtering) and extrapolating from the bottom of the image up to the highest point detected.
+The width is constant, after evaluating the width as the std of the (rotated) points has yielded "jumpy" and unsteady results.

 **Challenge video**